Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 E vi, muito pacificamente sentado, um individuo corpulento, todo vestido de preto, de chapéo alto, com as duas mãos calçadas de luvas negras gravemente apoiadas ao cabo d'um guarda-chuva.

-And I saw, sitting very peacefully, a stout individual, fully dressed in black, with a high hat, both hands gloved in black gloves resting heavily on the handle of an umbrella.
+And I saw, sitting very peacefully, a corpulent individual, all dressed in black, with a top hat, his two hands gloved in black, gravely resting on the handle of an umbrella.

 Não tinha nada de phantastico.